jeffrey-w/smart-home-simulator/README.md

 ## Components
 #### Parameters
-The user running the simulation can change a multitude of main.model.parameters.
+The user running the simulation can change a multitude of parameters.

 ##### Permission
 A simulated user can take on many roles (parent, child, guest, stranger).